Russia takes down REvil hacking group at U.S. request - FSB | Technology

 Russia takes down REvil hacking group at U.S. request - FSB

-Russia has conducted a special operation against ransomware crime group REvil at the request of the United States and has detained and charged the group's members, the FSB domestic intelligence service said on Friday.
+Russia has dismantled ransomware crime group REvil at the request of the United States in an operation in which it detained and charged the group's members, the FSB domestic intelligence service said on Friday.

-Russia has conducted a special operation against ransomware crime group REvil at the request of the United States and has detained and charged the group's members, the FSB domestic intelligence service said on Friday.
+Russia has dismantled ransomware crime group REvil at the request of the United States in an operation in which it detained and charged the group's members, the FSB domestic intelligence service said on Friday.
 The arrests were a rare apparent demonstration of collaboration between Russia and the United States, at a time of high tensions between the two over Ukraine.
-The announcement came even as Ukraine was responding to a massive cyber attack that shut down government websites, though there was no indication the incidents were related.
+The announcement came as Ukraine was responding to a massive cyber attack that shut down government websites, though there was no indication the incidents were related.

-The group members have been charged and could face up to seven years in prison.
+The group members have been charged and could face up to seven years in prison, the FSB said.
 A source familiar with the case told Interfax that the group's members with Russian citizenship would not be handed over to the United States.

 The United States said in November it was offering a reward of up to $10 million for information leading to the identification or location of anyone holding a key position in the REvil group.
 The United States has been hit by a string of high-profile hacks by ransom-seeking cybercriminals.
 A source with direct knowledge of the matter told Reuters in June that REvil was suspected of being the group behind a ransomware attack on the world's biggest meat packing company, JBS SA.

 Washington has repeatedly accused the Russian state in the past of malicious activity on the internet, which Moscow denies.
-Russia's announcement comes during a standoff between the United States and Russia.
-Moscow is demanding Western guarantees including that NATO will not expand further.
-It has also built up its troops near Ukraine.
+REvil has not been associated with any major attacks for months.

+John Shier, a threat researcher at the UK-based Sophos cybersecurity company, said there was no independent confirmation the self-identified leaders of the "defunct" group had been arrested.
+"If nothing else, it serves as a warning to other criminals that operating out of Russia might not be the safe harbor they thought it was," he said.

+'NORMAL PROGRAMMER' A former client of Muromsky who only gave the name Sergei described him as a regular worker who did not appear wealthy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)